ValksGodotTools/GodotModulesCSharp-Old/README.md

 ```

 ### Setting up scenes and scripts
+This setup will assume your game has 2 scenes `Game.tscn` and `Menu.tscn`
 1. Add `Modules/ModLoader/Scenes/Prefabs/ModLoader.tscn` to `Menu.tscn`
 2. Add the following code to `Menu.tscn`
 ```cs